 Unprecedented times require unorthodox ideas.
 And there has never been in a time in aviation history when airlines tried so many crazy ideas.
 Indeed, this is not about trying fancy things for many airlines but doing everything possible to survive.
-Although the following ideas are sometimes funny, I’m well aware that the situation is dead-serious.
+So although the following ideas are sometimes funny, I’m well aware that the situation is dead-serious.

 But here’s the craziest thing Qantas is doing.
 Since many planes of their 747-fleet cease operations, you can buy the cabin interiors, such as first-class tray tables.